Quinn-of-England/Tindergram/README.md

 ## Core Features

-    - Include ability for users to post a picture to the website.
+    - Ability for users to post a picture to the website.
-    - Users can follow each other.
+    - Users can follow other users.
     - When a user posts a picture, all users who follow them will receive a notification.
-    - Include ability for users to leave comments on other users pictures.
+    - Ability for users to leave comments on other users pictures.

+## Additional Features

-    - Ability to navigate pictures using the Tinder swiping motions
+    - Ability to navigate the app using Tinder-like swiping motions
+    - Ability to like pictures

 ## Screenshots of Application in Use